ripeproject/CGR3-tobacco-2024/CO2 conductances and effective porosity/README.md

 Note: The `effective_porosity.R` script only uses commands from base R, so no packages are required to use it.

+*WARNING:* This script will automatically clear your workspace before it runs.

 ## Data dictionary

 ### Inputs